nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![FilterEventSequenceDiagram](images/DG-images/FilterEventSequenceDiagram.png)

-### View Participant's Details feature
+### View Participant's Details feature - view

-This feature allows Managera users to look for a specific Participant and view their details.
-The search is done using the Participant's index in the displayed Participant list.
+This feature allows Managera users to look for a specific participant and view their details.
+The search is done using the participant's index in the displayed participant list.

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `ViewCommand` in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `ViewCommand` in `AddressBookParser`.

+The `ViewCommandParser` reads the user's input and passes it to `ParserUtil` which returns an `Index`.
+If the index given by the user is not a zero-based index, a `ParseException` will be thrown before the parser creates the command to prevent any further error.
+If the index is valid, a `ViewCommand` will be created by the parser with the created `Index`.

-A `ViewCommandParser` parses the user's input and creates an `Index` object which the `ViewCommand` will use to search for the Participant.
-The `ViewCommand` created by `ViewCommandParser` will then contain the `Index` to filter the Participant list.
-When the command is executed, the `model` obtains the Participant by getting the `Participant` with the given `Index` from the `FilteredList<Participant>` and displays its details.
+When the command is executed, there is a check to ensure the index is within the range of the displayed list.
+If the index is out of range, a `CommandException` is thrown, and an error message is displayed to the user.
+Otherwise, the execution will continue, and `model` will obtain the participant by getting the `Participant` with the given `Index` from the `FilteredList<Participant>` before displaying the participant's details to the user.

 #### Implementation Rationale

-Since each Participant has a unique index in the displayed Participant list, it provides a convenient way for the user to look for a specific Participant if index is used as the criterion.
-The `find` command provides similar functionality, but returns a list of Participants instead because it uses names, which are more imprecise.
-Hence, a separate command was decidedly implemented to allow users the ability to sieve out a single Participant for a more detailed view.
+Since each participant has a unique index in the displayed participant list, it provides a convenient way for the user to look for a specific participant if index is used as the criterion.
+The `find` command provides similar functionality, but returns a list of participants instead because it uses names, which are more imprecise.
+Hence, a separate command was decidedly implemented to allow users the ability to sieve out a single participant for a more detailed view.

 #### Design Considerations:
-##### Aspect: Similar participant IDs:
+##### Aspect: Method of finding a participant:

 * **Alternative 1 (Current Choice)**: Find by index:
     * Pros:
-        1. The details of the specific Participant are returned immediately, provided that the user's input is a valid index in the displayed Participant list.
+        1. The details of the specific participant are returned immediately, provided that the user's input is a valid index in the displayed participant list.
         2. Simple implementation.
     * Cons:
-        1. The user has to know the index of the Participant, which can be troublesome with a long list of Participants.
+        1. The user has to know the index of the participant, which can be troublesome with a long list of participants.
            However, the user can use the `find` function to filter their search, making this process slightly easier.

 * **Alternative 2**: Find by Participant ID:
     * Pros:
-        1. The details of the specific Participant are returned immediately, provided that the user's input is an exact match of the Participant's ID.
+        1. The details of the specific participant are returned immediately, provided that the user's input is an exact match of the Participant's ID.
     * Cons:
-        1. The current implementation does not provide the Participant ID to the user, and providing more details may come across to the user as more cluttered.
+        1. The current implementation does not provide the Participant ID to the user, and providing more details in the UI might make it too cluttered.
+        2. The user needs to know the exact Participant ID of the participant they want to view, which is not a trivial task.

 The following is the sequence diagram for how a `ViewCommand` works internally.